-If you are new to yoga or prefer to be guided, check out my favorite travel yoga videos on YouTube and read a little about the history of yoga.
-I’ve listed below the poses that I find help the most in releasing weary bodies, so they are great after a long day of work or a long day traveling.
-If all you have is a few minutes, do a quick warm up (I do several sun salutations), and hold each of these poses for a minimum of 2 minutes, repeating on both sides when the case applies.
+If you are new to yoga or prefer to be guided, check out my favorite travel yoga videos on YouTube and favourite online yoga course.
+I’ve listed below the poses that I find help the most in releasing weary bodies, so they are great after a long day of work or a long day travelling.
+If all you have is a few minutes, do a quick warm-up (I do several sun salutations), and hold each of these poses for a minimum of 2 minutes, repeating on both sides when the case applies.
+And if you have a lot more time in those buses, read into my yoga poses for two people guide.

 1. Seated Forward Bend (Paschimottasana)